-U.S. employment law also covers employee wages and hours under the Fair Labor Standards Act (FLSA), workplace safety under the Occupational Safety and Health Act and state-based workers' compensation statutes, labor relations under the National Labor Relations Act (NLRA) and the Railway Labor Act, and medical leave under the Family and Medical Leave Act (FMLA).49
+U.S. labor and employment law also covers employee wages and hours under the Fair Labor Standards Act (FLSA), workplace safety under the Occupational Safety and Health Act (OSHA) and state-based workers' compensation statutes, labor relations under the National Labor Relations Act (NLRA) and the Railway Labor Act (RLA), and medical leave under the Family and Medical Leave Act (FMLA).45

-1. Wages and hours laws
+1. Wage and hour laws

-The FLSA, which has broad application,50 does the following:
+The FLSA does the following:

-- Regulates the wages and hours of work for covered employees; - Imposes limitations on the work and hours of employees under the age of 18; - Establishes a minimum wage rate of US\$7.25 per hour;51 - Establishes a minimum wage rate for workers under 20 years of age of US\$4.25 per hour during the first 90 consecutive calendar days of employment with an employer; - Requires that overtime compensation at a rate of not less than one and one-half times the regular hourly wage be paid to employees who work in excess of 40 hours per workweek; - Prohibits child labor; - Bars employers from discriminating against employees with respect to wages on the basis of sex; - Establishes break time requirements for nursing mothers; and - Requires covered employers to make and retain records and reports on the number of hours worked by employees.
+- Regulates the wages and hours of work for covered employees; - Imposes limitations on the work and hours of employees under the age of 18; - Establishes a federal minimum wage rate of US\$7.25 per hour; - Establishes a federal minimum wage rate for workers under 20 years of age of US\$4.25 per hour during the first 90 consecutive calendar days of employment with an employer; - Requires that overtime compensation at a rate of not less than one and one-half times the regular hourly wage be paid to employees who work in excess of 40 hours per workweek; - Prohibits child labor; - Bars employers from discriminating against employees with respect to wages on the basis of sex; - Establishes break time requirements for nursing mothers; and - Requires covered employers to make and retain records and reports on the number of hours worked by employees.46